Biswanathdas1996/local-olama/replit.md

 - Template system with grid/list views and localStorage persistence
 - Training data creation from PDFs with job status monitoring
 - Dataset management for fine-tuning workflows
+- Modern UI with glassmorphism, gradient accents, and tech-inspired animations

 **API Communication**: Axios-based service layer with centralized error handling and 5-minute timeout for model operations.